saurabh-jain-uber/scripts/README.md

     }
 }
 ```
-### How to run the script
+### How to run the script :nerd_face:
 `python3 menu_price_checker.py -n sample_menu.json -p 20000`

 or

 `python3 menu_price_checker.py --file-name sample_menu.json --price-limit 20000`

 ### Available arguments
-- --file-name or -n : Name of the sample menu in json format.
+- --file-name or -n : Name of the sample menu file :file_cabinet: in json format.
-- --price-limit or -p : Price limit of the items.
+- --price-limit or -p : Price limit :moneybag: of the items.